UPPMAX/programming_formalisms_intro/doc/deploy.md

   **Not to forget**
   - Project documentation:
-    - requirements: what is the goal of the software, risks, platforms the analysis: pseusocode and UML
+    - requirements: what is the goal of the software, risks, platforms the analysis: pseudocode and UML
     - risk analysis
 ```